MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-mysql-resource-provider-11300.md

 ﻿---
-title: Azure Stack Hub MySQL resource provider 1.1.30.0 release notes | Microsoft Docs
+title: Azure Stack Hub MySQL resource provider 1.1.30.0 release notes
 description: View the release notes to see what's new in the Azure Stack Hub MySQL resource provider 1.1.30.0 update.
 author: mattbriggs